 Einkorn wheat is worth seeking out, but if you can’t find it, feel free to substitute spelt (Triticum spelta) or emmer wheat (Triticum dicoccum, a.k.a. farro) here, depending on what’s available locally.

 While the tomatoes and petit épeautre are permanent fixtures of this salad, the third wheel varies according to what’s on hand: I like it with firm tofu, as pictured, but it is also very good — perhaps better — with feta or mozzarella.
-You’ll also note that I add a touch of ground cinnamon to the seasoning mix: it is too subtle to be identified as such, but I like the spicy tickle it brings.
+You’ll also note that I add a touch of ground cinnamon to the seasoning mix; I like the spicy tickle it brings.

 * See Alternative Wheat Cereals as Food Grains, G.F.
 Stallknecht, K.M.
 Gilbertson, and J.E.
 Ranney, 1996.